Lettie Pate Whitehead Scholars Program

 Mission and Purpose

-The Lettie Pate Whitehead Scholars program is a need-based scholarship community (requires filing the Free Application for Federal Student Aid, FAFSA) giving young women the opportunity to deepen and integrate their education through required work and service along with guided goal-setting and reflection by academic year.
+The Lettie Pate Whitehead Scholars program is a leadership program giving young women the opportunity to deepen and integrate their education through required work and service along with guided goal-setting and reflection by academic year.

-The purpose of this new program at Stetson is to prepare students who will strive, in the spirit of Mrs. Whitehead, to improve the communities in which they live, work and serve.
-Along with work and service, students participate in activities on campus and one-on-one meetings with the Coordinator that encourage them to think of their education with a holistic perspective, supporting students in a four-year process of self-appraisal.
-Consistent with in the institution-wide mission, it is also the goal of the Lettie Pate Whitehead Foundation to make an excellent private liberal-arts education accessible to talented students from a wide range of social and economic backgrounds.
+The purpose of this program at Stetson University is to prepare students who will strive, in the spirit of Mrs. Whitehead, to improve the communities in which they live, work and serve.
+Along with work and service, students participate in activities on campus and one-on-one meetings with the LPWS Coordinator that encourage them to think of their education with a holistic perspective, supporting students in a four-year process of self-appraisal.
+Consistent with in the institution-wide mission, it is also the goal of the Whitehead Scholars to make an excellent private liberal-arts education accessible to talented students from a wide range of social and economic backgrounds.

 Eligibility and Requirements